AfterSpencer/MacUserMigration/README.txt

 The intention is for the tech doing the migration to plug the old computer into the new computer using target disk mode, login as a local admin (a user not being migrated) and then running this tool.

+Once I am done making edits to the .scpt file I then export it as an applications and distribute it as needed.

 Documentation I wrote up about this application:

 ---